-Annual Evaluations.
+Annual Evaluations

 The Board of Directors and its committees conduct annual self-evaluations that include both the completion of a questionnaire as well as biennial individual interviews of each director by an outside third party.
 These evaluations are utilized by the Board and each committee to improve communication, strategy and effectiveness, and to identify possible improvements that can be made to the performance and composition of the Board and each of its committees.
 The Corporate Governance Committee assists the Board of Directors in its review and reports to the full Board regarding its findings and recommendations, which are considered and implemented as appropriate.
-Furthermore, the Compensation Committee performs an annual performance review of the Chairman, CEO and other named executive officers and reports its findings to the full Board.
+Furthermore, the Compensation Committee performs an annual performance review of the Chairman, CEO and other named executive officers and reports its findings to the full Board of Directors.

-Risk Oversight.
+Risk Oversight

 The Board of Directors exercises direct oversight of strategic risks to the Company.
-The Audit Committee reviews the Company's policies for risk assessment and risk management relating to financial reporting and internal controls, as well as operational risk relating to cyber, digital and physical security, including security controls over customer data, and assesses steps management has taken to control such risks and exposures.
+The Audit Committee reviews the Company's policies for risk assessment and risk management relating to financial reporting and internal controls, as well as operational risk relating to business continuity planning, cyber, digital and physical security, including security controls over customer data, and assesses steps management has taken to control such risks and exposures.
 The Compensation Committee oversees risks relating to compensation programs and policies.
 See "Risk Assessment of Overall Compensation Program."
-The Governance Committee oversees operational risk relating to insurance and also oversees a management committee that was recently formed to address environmental, social and governance matters.
+The Corporate Governance Committee oversees environmental, social and governance matters and operational risk relating to insurance.
 In each case, management periodically reports to our Board of Directors or to the relevant committee, which provides guidance on risk appetite, assessment, and mitigation.
-Each committee charged with risk oversight reports to our Board of Directors on those matters.
+Each committee charged with risk oversight reports to our Board of Directors has regularly reviewed, overseen and continues to monitor the identification of COVID-19 risks and mitigation strategies related to the Company's return-to-work procedures, business strategy, business continuity, and the impact on the Company's financial planning.

+Meetings of Directors

-Meetings of Directors.
-The Board of Directors held nine (9) meetings during fiscal 2019.
+The Board of Directors held thirteen (13) meetings during fiscal 2022.
 Each of the incumbent directors attended at least 75% in the aggregate of all meetings of the Board of Directors and committees on which the individual served for the period of his or her service in the fiscal year.

+Board Strategic Off-site

-Board Strategic Off-site.
-Periodically (approximately every 18 months), the Board of Directors convenes at an off-site strategic planning session, which includes presentations and discussions with senior management, to review the Company's strategic, competitive and financial performance goals as well as to discuss the Company's long-term strategic plan.
-The most recent off-site strategic planning session took place in May 2019.
+Periodically, the Board of Directors convenes at an off-site strategic planning session, which includes presentations and discussions with senior management, to review the Company's strategic, competitive and financial performance goals as well as to discuss the Company's long-term strategic plan.
+The most recent off-site strategic planning session took place in October 2021.

-Attendance at Shareholder Meetings.
-The Board of Directors has adopted a policy whereby director nominees are strongly encouraged to attend the Company's annual meeting of shareholders.
-All of our then incumbent director nominees attended the last annual meeting of the Company's shareholders in September 2018.
+Attendance at Shareholder Meetings

+The Board of Directors has adopted a policy whereby director nominees are encouraged to attend the Company's annual meeting of shareholders.
+All of our then incumbent director nominees attended the last annual meeting of the Company's shareholders in September 2021.